alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 Rule of thumb: `T?` for something that could be null, `Maybe<T>` for expected absence (no reason), `Result<TSuccess, TError>` for expected failures you'll handle, and `exceptions` often for bugs or unrecoverable failures.[^always-valid]
 Also: model only the failure detail callers can act on; if `TError` is part of a public API, keep it small and stable.

+Performance/ergonomics trade-off: `Result` puts a small amount of “plumbing” on the success path (extra wrapper value, extra branches, and sometimes allocations if you use classes).
+Exceptions are the opposite: near-zero cost when nothing fails, and potentially very expensive when they do fail (stack trace capture, unwinding).
+That’s why `TryParse` exists, and why `Result` makes the most sense when failure is **expected** and reasonably common.

+If `Result<TSuccess, TError>` feels too noisy, a common compromise is to standardize on a single error type (`Error`) and alias it (or use an `ErrorOr<T>` / `Result<T>` flavor).
+Another compromise is “exception-as-value” (`Result<T, Exception>`), but it’s less declarative: callers can’t easily tell whether an `Exception` in the value is expected business failure or a wrapped unexpected exception.

 **Prefer `Result` when:**